Baldur's Gate II: Shadows of Amn: Awards

-ReviewsPyramidNovel
+Novel

 There is a novelization of the game by Philip Athans.
 Published in 2000 by Wizards of the Coast, it focuses solely on Abdel, the last of the Bhaalspawn.
 The novel is the second in the series; the first, also by Athans, is a novelization of Baldur's Gate, and the third, by Drew Karpyshyn, of the Throne of Bhaal expansion.